 We’ve already done where to go on a RTW.
 Part 1: Russia.
 We left off where we boarded the train.
 So now to the next bit, getting to Mongolia.

 Before we left the UK we’d become aware that Mongolia was suffering from an outbreak of bubonic plague, spread by lemmings, apparently.
-But it’s fully curable these days so we decided to suck it up ( princess).
+But it’s fully curable these days so we decided to suck it up.
 How bad could bubonic plague be?

 Life on The Trans Siberian ( Mongolian) Express ( Railway)

-The cabins on the train had four berths, we were sharing with two gentlemen, a Mongolian and a guy that we established was from Minsk.
+The cabins on the train had four berths and we were sharing with two gentlemen, a Mongolian and a guy that we established was from Minsk.
 That was about as far as the conversation went with Minsk guy.
 He seemed nice, he taught us the Belarusian word for snow, snieh, gave us some of his vodka and offered us a share of his leg of roast lamb that he’d brought along, wrapped in newspaper.
-It sat on the table for the whole trip, he’d get his knife out and hack a bit off when he was a bit peckish.
+It sat on the table for the whole trip.
+He’d get his knife out and hack a bit off when he was peckish.